ovh/docs/pages/cloud/dedicated/network_ipaliasing/guide.en-gb.md

 ### Debian 9+, Ubuntu 17+, Fedora 26+ and Arch Linux

-On these distributions, the naming of interfaces as eth0, eth1 (and so on) is abolished, and we will now use `systemd-network` more generally.
+On these distributions, the naming of interfaces as eth0, eth1 (and so on) is abolished.
+We will therefore use `systemd-network` more generally.

 #### Step 1: Create the source file